Liminal

 “By opting for an empty space over an object, they sought to protect that which can never be rendered visible.
 Rejecting any positive images that might become a Golden Calf.”

-Extract from the book introduction Photographing the Void: Craters in the Clay of Being, by Peter Rollins
+Extract from the introduction Photographing the Void: Craters in the Clay of Being, by Peter Rollins

 A cup implies both emptiness and fullness, absence and presence.
 It is nothing until full, and always-already something.
 Women have figured as a kind of nothing in two millennia of Christian thinking.
 Of course we too are always-already something.
 Thus, every nothing is a site in which something is already present, and if we care to stay and look, that something may become apparent.
 Nothing and something, emptiness and fullness, absence and presence, can co-exist.
 For me they are intimately entangled – indivisible, in fact.